Pink Panda Strawberry

-Pink Panda Strawberry has masses of beautiful hot pink daisy flowers with lemon yellow eyes along the stems from late spring to early summer, which are most effective when planted in groupings.
+Pink Panda Strawberry has masses of beautiful rose daisy flowers with lemon yellow eyes along the stems from late spring to early summer, which are most effective when planted in groupings.
 It features an abundance of magnificent red berries from late spring to early fall.
 Its round compound leaves remain green in color throughout the season.

 Pink Panda Strawberry is an open herbaceous perennial with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a high maintenance plant that will require regular care and upkeep, and should not require much pruning, except when necessary, such as to remove dieback.
 It is a good choice for attracting birds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;